-The Virtual Academy is a blended learning academy.
+Pacific Crest Academy (PCA) is a blended learning academy.
 Blended learning combines the traditional high school classroom with advanced technology.
 Students attend course specific classes within a normal high school day.
 But the technology allows for greater personalization and one on one instruction.
 As students progress through their course work they can earn their way to attending fewer days of school in person.

-As a WASC accredited and California Certified Charter School, the EDUHSD Virtual Academy is available to high school students both within El Dorado County as well as surrounding counties.
+As a WASC accredited and California Certified Charter School, PCA is available to high school students both within El Dorado County as well as surrounding counties.
 All of our instructors are highly qualified and CTAP certified blended and online instructors.

 A blended college schedule offers a mix of yearlong courses and courses that are completed in the traditional "semester" time frame.
 Students are provided with college-preparatory support needed for all major subject areas, including science labs, world language, advanced placement courses and core subjects.
 Weekly tutorials are available for students needing additional support.

-Please visit our website for our student success data and student feedback on www.edvirtualacademy.com our program.
+Please visit our website for our student success data and student feedback on our program.